Raxelgrande/Iris/README.md

 Documentation is being written, please wait warmly.

 # Compile from source
-You need Scala 3 to build Iris from source, and you can either use Scala-CLI or the scala compiler directly.
+You need Scala 3 to build Iris from source, and you can either use Scala-CLI or the Scala compiler directly.

 [Building documentation](/doc/build.md)